zammad/zammad-org/src/en/tutorials/sso-kerberos.md

 ::: tip
-If you don't have this IT infrastructure but still want one-click login, you can use alternatives like Github, Google, Facebook and more.
+If you don't have this IT infrastructure but still want one-click login, you can use alternatives like GitHub, Google, Facebook and more.
 :::

 ## How does it work?